Family and Kids Activities Archives

 Moving abroad with your children?
-Keep the whole family entertained in your new home with these expat-friendly family and kids activities in Spain:
+Keep the whole family entertained in your new home with these expat-friendly family and kids activities in France:

-entradas.com is a Spanish ticket-selling website.
-They offer tickets to a wide variety of events, including concerts, shows, movies, childrens’ events, theme parks, museums, and more.
-Check their website to discover events in your area.
-Find your next great day or night out with entradas.com.
+Standard Athletic Club is an international, English-speaking sports and social club based in a forest easily accessible from Paris.
+There is a whole host of activities on offer, from football and tennis to bridge and yoga.
+Standard Athletic Club also has a number of children’s activities.

-Kids in Madrid is an online resource for parents living in the Spanish capital.
-The site has a wealth of knowledge on where to eat, shop, play, and much more with kids in Madrid.
-Get all the tips and tricks you need to make your child(ren) enjoy their brand new home in Spain.
+Message is a community for English-speaking parents living in and around Paris.
+The group provides a support and social network for those with children of all ages in the French capital.
+Whether you’re looking for friends, info, or a playdate for your child(ren), find it with Message.

 The World Association of Girl Guides & Girl Scouts is the international home of the girl guides and scouts.
 The volunteer movement has been empowering girls and young women for over 100 years.
 The group is present throughout the world, so search online for your nearest group.